Answered! Jump to accepted answer.

 It actually makes more sense in French.
 Even I struggle with understanding, " FOR fear that. "

-This relates to:De peur que + Le Subjonctif = For fear that -
+This question relates to:French lesson "De peur que + Le Subjonctif = For fear that"

 Kwiziq language super star

 Indeed the expression 'de peur que' translates into 'for fear that' or 'lest' (as in lest we forget) in English.